Ras Kolnikov and Ras Tafari

 RasK

 It is to be satisfied.
 Which takes less energy.
-Because its not an act for public consumption.
+Because it’s not an act for public consumption.

 RasT